dudung/pasir/blog/content/posts/24/k/00-intro-to-pasir.md

 It is now has Python and JavaScript parts, where the first is for calculation and the second is for visulization.

 `02-nov-2024` Create pasir combining `src` (Python + JavaScript) and `blog` (Hugo) in a repo.
+  - GitHub Action in `hugo.yml' still does not work.